Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 ## Authors
 WH Liang
 ## Acknowledgements
-I would like to thank Udacity mentors help me to solve many learning blockers-system errors and debugging issues.
+I would like to thank Udacity mentors help me to solve many learning blockers: system errors and debugging issues.

 ### Notes:
 To avoid the error from version confliction with heroku and dateutil, I installed heroku3 instead of heroku.